WalkerMao/walkermao.github.io/_posts/2022-07-10-the-curse-of-dimensionality-in-machine-learning.md

 for different dimensions p.
 (Source: [3]) </figcaption>
 </figure>
 </div>

-## Close to Boundaries
+## Close to Borders

-Data around the origin (the center of the hypercube) is much more sparse than data around the boundary/edge. [^4] Most data points (for both training and predicting) reside close to the boundaries (even corners) of the feature space [^7], and they are mostly closer to the boundary than to any other data point [^3], since the distances between boundaries are very large.
+n high dimensional space, data around the origin (the center of the hypercube) is much more sparse than data around the boundary/edge. [^4] Most data points (for both training and predicting) reside close to the borders (even corners) of the feature space [^7].
+More surprisingly, data points are mostly closer to border than to any other data point [^3], for the reason showed in [previous section](#neighbors-are-not-local) that neighbors are usually very far.

-The reason that this presents a problem is that, for a prediction, we usually have to extrapolate from neighboring training data points rather than interpolate between them. [^3]
+The reason that this presents a problem is that prediction is much more difficult near the boundaries of the training samples.
+For a prediction, we usually have to extrapolate from neighboring training data points rather than interpolate between them. [^3]

 This property can be illustrated by following several aspects.

 ### Closest Distance to Origin

 Consider $$ n $$ data points uniformly distributed in a $$ p $$-dimensional unit ball centered at the origin.
-The expected median distance from the origin to the closest of $$ n $$ data point is
+The expected median distance from the origin to the closest of $$ n $$ data points is

 $$
 d(p,n) = \left( 1 - 2^{-1/n} \right)^{1/p}.